[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Thank you for the meal

-Ellerine Salvatore
+Ellerine sağlık

 Please tell me how to get to the hotel

-Hotel nasıl gidebilirim
+Otele nasıl gidebilirim

-A table for one please
+A table for one, please

-Could you please take a photo?
+Could you take a photo for me?

-how much is this
+How much is this?

-Could you give me a little discount?
+Could you give me a small discount?

 Biraz indirim yapabilir misiniz

-Where is the restroom
+Where is the restroom?

 I am traveling alone

-Is there anyone who can speak English?
+Is there anyone who speaks English?

 İngilizce konuşan biri var mı

-Is there anyone who can speak Japanese?
+Is there anyone who speaks Japanese?

 Önerebileceğiniz bir restoran var mı